Celtic Harp vs. Pedal Harp: Which Is Your Perfect String Fit?

 History of the Celtic Harp

-The Celtic Harp's rich history dates back over a millennium, with the earliest known representations found sculpted in Scottish stone by the 8th or 9th century.
+The Celtic Harp's history dates back over a millennium, with the earliest known representations found sculpted in Scottish stone by the 8th or 9th century.
 As complementary fixtures to various forms of music, Celtic Harps quickly proliferated across Ireland, Wales and Scotland, laying the foundation for a vibrant heritage steeped in melody and tradition.

 In ancient Scotland, harpers were deemed a key part of the societal structure.
 The music of their harps was a beacon that resonated across the battlefield.
 Their melodies not only enlivened celebrations but also provided solace during periods of mourning.